AnyhowStep/schema-decorator/README.md

 # Goals

-We must validate/sanitize the following
+We must validate/sanitize the following,

 + Route parameters
   (e.g. Validate that `id` is a natural number in `GET /posts/${id}`)